Built on the Not So Big House philosophy, the homes of Sleeping Bear Woods are just so right.

 Beale turned what could have been straightjacket standards into free-spirited designs he describes as a hybrid of mountain cabin and little houses in the big woods Up North.
-While each home sports a different floor plan, individualized porch, varied organic color schemes and custom details like stonework and exposed rafter tails, they all manage to feel sweetly natural to the site.
+While each home sports a different floor plan, individualized porch, varied organic color schemes and custom details like stonework, they all manage to feel sweetly natural.

 Beale uses salvaged barn timbers wherever he can in the homes, as well as a load of old growth cedar and hemlock from the shores of Lake Ontario that he counts himself fortunate to have stumbled upon.
 Once used in a dock that was dismantled a century ago, the timbers are sturdy and handsome as ever.
 “You can’t duplicate that hand-peeled look,” he says.